Few smooth d-polytopes with n lattice points: Classification in Dimension

-The edge lengths of $P(A,b)$ depend linearly on the right-hand side vector $b$ -- provided we stay inside the chamber of all $b$ yielding a polytope with normal fan $\Sigma$ (the nef-cone of the toric variety $X(\Sigma)$).
-If we require these edge length functionals to be positive, we obtain an inequality description of the chamber.
-Bounding the sum of the edge lengths, the search space of possible $b$-vectors which yield at most $N+1$ lattice points becomes itself the set of lattice points in a polytope.
+Bounding the sum of the edge lengths $d(\mathcal{O}(D))$ as a lower bound for the total number of lattice points, the search space of possible $b$-vectors which yield at most $\nbr$ lattice points becomes itself the set of lattice points in a polytope.

-The last step is to remove all polytopes that are lattice-isomorphic to another one in the list.
+The last step is to remove all polytopes that are integrally equivalent to another one in the list.

-All these computations can be done with the \polymake lattice polytope package by Benjamin Lorenz, Andreas Paffenholz and Michael Joswig~\cite{polymake,polymakeLattice} using interfaces to \fourtitwo by the 4ti2 team~\cite{4ti2}, \lattE by Jes\'us De Loera et.al.~\cite{latte,LattEsoftware} and \normaliz by Winfried Bruns et al.~\cite{normaliz,normaliz2}.
+All these computations can be done with the \polymake lattice polytope package by Benjamin Lorenz, Andreas Paffenholz and Michael Joswig~\cite{polymake,polymake-paper,polymakeLattice} using interfaces to \fourtitwo by the 4ti2 team~\cite{4ti2}, \lattE by Jes\'us De Loera et al.~\cite{latte,LattEsoftware} and \normaliz by Winfried Bruns et al.~\cite{normaliz,normaliz2}.